Endangered species and Eastern box turtles CANNOT be collected from the wild.

 - Each species has different feeding requirements, with some being strictly carnivores or herbivores.
 Map turtles, for example, have restricted diets that must include snails, aquatic insects and crayfish.
-Some species of aquatic turtles, such as the red-eared slider, map turtle, and soft-shell, grow up to 12 inches in length, requiring a large tank for swimming and basking.
+Some species of aquatic turtles, such as the red-eared slider, map turtle and soft-shell, grow up to 12 inches long, requiring a large tank for swimming and basking.

 Many native, wild-caught turtles are still sold as pets, even though this practice is illegal in Indiana.
 The collection of wild turtles has caused many species to become endangered, especially when combined with habitat loss, water pollution and predators.
 Predators such as raccoons eat a large number of turtle eggs each year, and some species do not even breed until they are several years old, meaning that it can take many years for a population to become established.
 You can help protect Indiana’s turtles by helping to preserve turtle habitat, especially wetlands, through local conservation organizations or the Indiana Nongame and Endangered Wildlife Program.